Snowflake Pros and Cons

 Light learning curve

-Many people think that setting up and using a data warehouse properly is a difficult task requiring solid knowledge of different tech stacks.
-Well, if we take some Hadoop or Spark that have a steep learning curve due to completely new syntax, the former words will make sense.
+Many people think that properly setting up and using a data warehouse is a difficult task requiring solid knowledge of different tech stacks.
 Things are different with Snowflake since it is fully SQL-based.
 Chances are, you have some experience using BI or data analysis tools that work on SQL.
 Most of what you already know can be applied to Snowflake.
-Not to mention that SQL is an easy-to-learn language, a significant benefit for general users.
+Not to mention that SQL is an easy-to-learn language, which is a significant benefit for general users.
 To that we add an intuitive UI that fits the needs of both users with and without coding experience.

 Zero management

-Connectivity is one of the strengths of the platform.
-Users can access data in a variety of ways such as Snowflake Web UI, Snowflake Client command-line interface, and a set of connectors and drivers like ODBC, and JDBC.
+Users can access data in various ways, such as the Snowflake Web UI, the Snowflake Client command-line interface, and a set of connectors and drivers like ODBC and JDBC.

 Web UI.
 A web-based user interface is leveraged to interact with cloud services.
-Users can manage their account and other general settings, monitor usage of resources, and query data as well.
+Users can manage their accounts and other general settings, monitor the usage of resources, and query data as well.

 Connectors.
 There’s a rich set of connectors and drivers for users to connect to cloud data.
 Some of them include Connector for Python for writing Python apps that connect to Snowflake, ODBC driver for C and C+ development, and JDBC driver for Java programming.